AntonMoustache/handbooks/remote-handbook.md

 #### Productivity is king

-Flexible working hours are available to everyone so long as you're getting your work done.
+Flexible working hours are available to everyone so long as you’re getting your work done.
 Remember that it’s designed to maximise productivity and minimise distractions and wasted time.